Dopetwist/GeoMindz/README.md

 # GeoMindz 💡

-A simple and interactive full stack quiz application built with React and Vite that challenges users to match countries with their capitals.
+A simple and interactive full stack quiz application that challenges users to match countries with their capitals.

 It was built with a focus on a clean, responsive UI and smooth quiz experience.